 Developing a strategic plan for your PMO

-In talking about the challenges project planning offices (PMOs) face in doing effective strategic planning, Mark Price Perry recalls a conversation he’s had hundreds of times, this time with a CIO at an Australian company.
+In talking about the challenges project management offices (PMOs) face in doing effective strategic planning, Mark Price Perry recalls a conversation he’s had hundreds of times, this time with a CIO at an Australian company.
 The executive talked about the time and resources that had gone into setting up the PMO over the last five years.

 “For all the money we spent,” said the CIO, “I’m not sure we got our money out of our investment.
 Can you tell me why, Mark?”
 Perry responded: “So can you tell me what are the top project-related issues and opportunities you want your PMO to address and what’s the value to the business of trusting them?”
 “And when I asked that question,” Perry recalls in his interview with monday.com, “you could hear a pin drop and then after about five seconds the CIO said, ‘Top value?
 We’ve been at the PMO for five years and this was the only time I’ve been asked that.’”